rijumarwah/llmfatigue/README.md

-# Cognitive Fatigue in LLMs — Project Page
+# Cognitive Fatigue in LLMs: Project Page

 > Central project page for the Cognitive Fatigue research program.